-Observe that we are able to simulate the indicator $I(\tau _{n}(x)\geq k)$, but its distribution is not explicitly accessible, so it is natural to sample $\tilde{\Gamma}_{k}(x)$ via Bernoulli factory introduced in Theorem \ref{Thm-Bernoulli}.
+Observe that the indicator $I(\tau _{n}(x)\geq k)$ is simulable, but its distribution is not explicitly accessible, so it is natural to sample $\tilde{\Gamma}_{n,k}(x)$ via Bernoulli factory introduced in Theorem \ref{Thm-Bernoulli}.
 Due to \eqref{Eqn-Gamma-Tilde-Upper-Bound}, the function $f(\cdot )$ involved in Bernoulli factory is a linear function as following

 We summarize the procedure of simulating $\Lambda _{n}^{+}(x)$ in Algorithm \ref{Algo-Lambda-Plus}. \end{proof}

 We now introduce an ancillary random variable $N^{\prime }$ coupled with $ X(1)$ in the following way,